 I struggled to get out of bed today; jet lag, the onslaught of a common cold and deep grief about the injustices leading to Michael Brown’s death held me in a fog.
 So I stayed in, made coffee, and read “Bonhoeffer’s Black Jesus: Harlem Renaissance Theology and an Ethic of Resistance” by FTE Alumnus Reggie Williams.Learn More

 175 faithful leaders gathered for FTE’s 2014 Christian Leadership Forum.
-This was a time for intergenerational conversation, connecting with peers and exploring how we might join together and cultivate young leaders of today and shape the church of tomorrow.
 The conversations that took place inspired many reflections from young adults, doctoral students and partners who are committed to the vitality of the church and academy.Learn More

 We know that communities everywhere need inspired leaders to shape a hopeful future.
 But can we actually create the conditions in which faithful, wise and courageous leaders will thrive?
 We believe the answer is “yes.”
 And doing God’s work in the world depends on it.Learn More